1999 Gozzard 44

 Deck and Hull Cockpit:

 The fixed windshield/dodger serves as a mount for a track which allows the sunbrella dodger portion to be raised.
 This in turn matches the height of the helmsmen’s Bimini, with a two-piece center section affording the whole cockpit and companionway sun and rain protection.
-There is also a built-in hold/cold cockpit shower, cell cockpit cushions and a large force 10 propane BBQ grill with small bottle attachment.
+There is also a built-in hot/cold cockpit shower and cell cockpit cushions.

 There are two beautiful detailed bronze dolphins that enhance the caprails.
 There is a fiberglass rub rail with stainless steel chafe cap which allows for easy collision repairs to rub rail rather than the hull getting damaged.
 Also on the back are dingy davits.
 The dinghy davits are perfectly designed to not only store the dinghy while underway but serve to hold it near the swim platform for easy boarding and act as a grab handle while boarding, launching and retrieving the inflatable.
 There is a stainless-steel lift crane for the outboard and a natural teak bracket to store the outboard on the stern pulpit.